data-liberation-project/www/README.md

 ## Building The Site

+### Install Hugo

+This project depends on [Hugo v0.128.0](https://github.com/gohugoio/hugo/releases/tag/v0.128.0).
+The project may not work with newer versions.

+To install an older version of Hugo, download the build suitable for your system, unpack it, and execute the `hugo` binary.

+### Makefile

 To build the site, run `make build`; this will run `hugo build` and place the rendered files in the [`public/`](public/) directory.

 To serve the site locally, run `make serve` or `make serve-future` (the latter of which will also show future-dated pages).